 For more information about the health benefits of real butter, check out these articles:

 Butter has centuries of tradition behind it, it’s full of important nutrients, and it tastes so much better than any artificial substitute.
 Isn’t it about time that we continue the 19th century fight against margarine and spread the word in support of traditional, old-fashioned butter?
-Let’s have a butter revival so we can start seeing more real butter on our grocery store shelves!
+Let’s have a butter revival so we can start seeing more real butter from healthy pasture-raised cows on our grocery store shelves!

 This post is linked to: Sunday School at Butter Believer, Natural Living Monday at Natural Living Mamma, Clever Chicks Blog Hop at The Chicken Chick, Scratch Cookin’ Tuesday at Granny’s Vital Vittles, Family Table Tuesday at The Polivka Family.